nadar/stemming/README.md

 If your provided language could not be found, the original word will be returned.

-You can also stem a whole phares:
+You can also stem a whole phrase:

 ```php
 echo \Nadar\Stemming\Stem::stemPhrase('I am playing drums', 'en');